shadoxx/janusgw-vagrant/README.md

    you been sitting at your computer?

-6. Once completed, a basic web management interface with API demos will be available at http://localhost:8080/index.html.
+6. Once completed, a basic web management interface with API demos will be available at http://janusgw:8080/index.html.
 The password for the Admin API is: `janusoverlord`
+   NOTE: You may need to use the IP address of the running VM to access the web interface if DNS Hostname mapping is not configuration on your network.

 7. To SSH into the newly created VM, just type `vagrant ssh`.